JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Terms.md

 The Website offers the ability for registered users to submit their own content, in response to certain blog posts, through a process of *posting comments*.
 Comments you post will be viewable by other users of the Website (registered and non-registered), and through third-party services and websites.
 You agree that comments will only be allowed on certain sections of the Website, and it is the sole decision of the Website to decide which areas of the Website may allow comments to be posted.
 The Website may change which areas allow comments and which do not, at any time and at our sole discretion.

 By posting your own comments on the Website, you grant the Website a royalty-free, perpetual, irrevocable, sublicensable, non-exclusive, unrestricted, worldwide license to reproduce, prepare derivative works, distribute copies, perform, or publicly display your comments in any medium and for any purpose, including commercial purposes, and to authorize others to do so.
-You represent and warrant that you have all rights, power, and authority necessary to grant the rights to your comment contained within these Terms and Conditions.
+You represent and warrant that you have all rights, power, and authority necessary to grant the rights to your comment contained within these Terms.

 Because you alone are responsible for your comments, you may expose yourself to liability if you post or share Content without all necessary rights.
 You expressly agree to exonerate the Website from any and all responsibility and to refrain from any legal action against the Website regarding your comments.
-The Website is under no obligation to monitor or edit your comments; however, we reserve the right to, in our sole discretion, delete or remove your comments at any time and for any reason, including, but not limited to, a violation of these Terms and Conditions, a violation of our Privacy Policy, or if you otherwise create liability for us.
+The Website is under no obligation to monitor or edit your comments; however, we reserve the right to, in our sole discretion, delete or remove your comments at any time and for any reason, including, but not limited to, a violation of these Terms, a violation of our Privacy Policy, or if you otherwise create liability for us.

 You may not post any comments that contain information that is: